The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: The determinant line bundle

 By Lemma~\ref{surDual_lmm}, the isomorphisms~\eref{cDdfn_e0} give rise to a continuous bundle map over $\cF^*(X,Y)$ for any system of topologies on determinant line bundles as in Theorem~\ref{main_thm}.
 In the proof of Corollary~\ref{compdual_crl}, we use this to show that the continuity of~\eref{wtcD_e} is implied by the Dual Exact Triples property.
-However, the latter is compatible with the Normalization~III$^{\star}$ property only for some determinant line bundle systems, including the one specified by the isomorphisms~$\Psi_{\ft}$ of~\eref{cUDDdfn_e}.\\
+However, the isomorphisms~\eref{wtcD_e} are compatible with the Normalization~IV$^{\star}$ property only for some determinant line bundle systems, including the one specified by the isomorphisms~$\Psi_{\ft}$ of~\eref{cUDDdfn_e}.\\

 The dualization isomorphisms~$\wt\cD_D$ given~by~\eref{cDdfn_e} and the identity isomorphisms $A_{i,1}$ in~\eref{Aicisom_e} seem rather natural.
-However, by Theorem~\ref{classify_thm}, the number of systems of topologies on determinant line bundles compatible with these choices is still infinite.\\
+However, by Theorem~\ref{classify_thm} on page~\pageref{classify_thm}, the number of systems of topologies on determinant line bundles compatible with these choices is still infinite.\\